Home

 More

-Aside from the current blog posts, the archives contain things shonin worked on in the previous hut:
+Aside from the current blog posts, the archives contain things shonin worked on in the previous hut and in earlier years:

 In Place, the series of posts about life in Gogo-an, a handmade hut at Stony Run Farm in Pleasant Hill, Oregon, 2010-2020, begins here.
 There are 62 of these.